chaw/r7rs-libs/README.md

 * directory
   * Working with Chibi Scheme
   * Mostly working with Kawa - the pattern matching is not correct
+  * Mostly working with Larceny - the pattern matching is not correct
+    * and make-directory is exported (from primitives) but not into example

 (Remainder mostly in R7RS already: some added to (slib common) if necessary.)